 Sachsenhausen consisted of various sections and features:

 The Appellplatz or Roll Call square was the ground where these prisoners were paraded and counted over and over in the day.
-This area was also used to torture and exterminate the prisoners the entire place remained a constant demonstation to the prisoners that had no chance of being alive.
+This area was also used to torture and exterminate the prisoners.
+The entire place remained a constant demonstration to the prisoners that they had no chance of survival.

 The chief emblem of Sachsenhausen is Tower A which is located at the entrance of the camp.
 It was constructed as a guard tower facing the main gate and psychologically assaulting new intakes.
 Today it serves as a strong symbol of what had been done.